-- B The methods and assumptions of fair value estimate are as follows: - ⊙ Company management board has on December 28, 2017 voted on a resolution to sell the entire shareholdings of the affiliated enterprise MJC Microelectronics (Kunshan) Co., Ltd. of the group's subsidiary MMI Holding Co., Ltd to Japanese MJC Corporation (MJC is the parent firm of MJC Microelectronics (Kunshan) Co., Ltd.), and the two parties agree to set the total shareholding transfer transaction to the sum of RMB18,000 thousand(at approximately NT\$81,927 thousand), and planned to complete the liquidation proceedings in the next 12 months.
-The group has reclassified its investment held in MJC Microelectronics (Kunshan) Co., Ltd.'s book value amount totaling NT\$71,302 thousand to under the non-current asset held for sale item on its combined balance sheet as of Dec.
+⊕ Company management board has on December 28, 2017 voted on a resolution to sell the entire shareholdings of the affiliated enterprise - MJC Microelectronics (Kunshan) Co., Ltd. of the group's subsidiary MMI Holding Co., Ltd to Japanese MJC Corporation (MJC is the parent firm of MJC Microelectronics (Kunshan) Co., Ltd.), and the two parties agree to set the total shareholding transfer transaction to the sum of RMB18,000 thousand(at approximately NT\$81,927 thousand), and planned to complete the liquidation proceedings in the next 12 months.
+The group has reclassified its investment held in MJC Microelectronics (Kunshan) Co., Ltd.'s book value amount totaling NT\$71,302

+- thousand to under the non-current asset held for sale item on its combined balance sheet as of Dec.
 31, 2017. - When the Group assessing non-standard and low-complexity financial instruments, the non-current assets held for sale of the Group adopts valuation technique that is widely used by market participants, for example, income approach.
 The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - The output of valuation model is an estimated value and the valuation technique may not be able to capture all relevant factors of the Group's financial and non-financial instruments.
 Therefore, the estimated value derived using valuation model is adjusted accordingly with additional inputs, for example, model risk or liquidity risk and etc. In accordance with the Group's management policies and relevant control procedures relating to the valuation.

-Models used for fair value measurement, management believes adjustment to valuation is necessary in order to reasonably represent the fair value of financial and non-financial instruments at the consolidated balance sheet.
+Models used for fair value measurement, management believe adjustment to valuation is necessary in order to reasonably represent the fair value of financial and non-financial instruments at the consolidated balance sheet.
 The inputs and pricing information used during valuation are carefully assessed and adjusted based on current market conditions.

-- D. There were no transfer between Level 1 and Level 2 for the year ended March 31, 2018 and 2017. - (4) Effects on initial application of IFRS 9
+D. There were no transfer between Level 1 and Level 2 for the year ended September 30, 2018 and 2017.

+(4) Effects on initial application of IFRS 9 and information on application of IAS 39 in 2017

-A. Summaries of adopting significant accounting policies in 2018
+A. Summary of significant accounting policies adopted in 2017